 The following states do not have licensure for the practice of Electrology: Alabama, Alaska, Arizona, Colorado, Georgia, Kentucky, Minnesota, Mississippi, Missouri, New York, Pennsylvania, South Carolina, South Dakota, Texas, Virginia, Washington, West Virginia and Wyoming.
 Students coming from one of these states and/or who will be practicing in one of the unlicensed states may opt to take our 400-hour program.
-This program consists of 250 hours of theory and 150 hours of practical training onsite (5 weeks).
+This program consists of 200 hours of theory and 200 hours of practical training onsite (5 weeks with full time attendance).
 The 400-hour program does NOT lead to licensure in the State of California.
 California students must enroll in the 600-hour program.
 This program is NOT available for California students.